RoseCityRobotics/common_platform/docs/source/operations/daily_operations/KeyboardTeleop.md

   ```

 e. **Update the DDS configuration file inside the container**

+Open a new terminal window 📟

   ```
   sudo docker cp ~/ros2_ws/super_client_configuration_file_rcr.xml agent:/uros_ws/
   sudo docker commit agent microros/micro-ros-agent:kilted
   ```

-  Restart the micro ros agent after updating the configuration file inside the container (<CTRL-C> in the terminal running the agent, then up arrow to repeat the sudo docker run command).
+  Restart the micro ros agent after updating the configuration file inside the container (<CTRL-C> in the terminal window 📟 that is running the agent.
+You can use the up arrow to repeat the sudo docker run command).

 -----